PRESERVE: Prefetching Model Weights and KV-Cache in Distributed LLM Serving: Introduction

-Although compute and communication cannot normally be overlapped due to data dependencies on input data, the model weights and KV-cache do not depend on the results of previous collective communication operations.
-Therefore, the memory read operations for the model weights and KV-cache can be overlapped without violating any data dependency between operations.
-To that end, we propose PRESERVE, a novel method that prefetches model weights and KV-cache from off-chip memory to L2 cache in parallel to the collective communication operations.
-To maximize the performance gains without the need for any modification in the user code, we implemented PRESERVE as a graph optimization framework.
-Our graph optimization scheme inserts prefetch commands into a given computation graph, using parallel streams to the collective communication operations.
-PRESERVE also keeps track of the prefetched data and estimates L2 cache usage during compilation time in a way that the total prefetched data size does not exceed a predefined upper limit to prevent cache pollution.
+Due to the data dependencies between the communication operations and the subsequent matmul operations, neither hardware schedulers nor modern ML compiler can automatically and trivially perform prefetching on model weights and KV-cache.
+Moreover, if not handled carefully, prefetching excessive amounts of data poses the risk of polluting the cache, which may result in a slowdown rather than a speedup.
+Therefore, we propose \textbf{PRESERVE}, a novel method that prefetches model weights and KV-cache from off-chip HBM memory to the on-chip device cache in parallel to the collective communication operations.
+To maximize the performance gains without the need for any modification in the user code for ease of development, we implemented PRESERVE as a graph optimization framework.
+Our graph optimization scheme inserts \textit{prefetch} instructions into a given computation graph, to be executed in parallel streams to the collective communication operations.
+PRESERVE also keeps track of the prefetched data and estimates L2 cache usage during compilation time in a way that the total prefetched data size at any time does not exceed a predefined upper limit in order to prevent cache pollution and potential slowdowns.

 To demonstrate the performance gains of PRESERVE, we first conduct a series of experiments on a commercial AI accelerator and show up to 1.6$\times$ end-to-end speedup on open-source state-of-the-art LLMs.
 To identify the optimal hardware design for an AI accelerator using the proposed weight and KV-cache prefetching method, we perform a design space exploration.
 The results of our design space exploration show that the optimal L2 cache size increases from 8 MB to 104 MB when prefetching is taken into account, leading to a further 1.25$\times$ improvement in performance per cost compared to the baseline accelerator design.